kkroesch/cloudbot/Readme.md

 ## Build

-Since the project is built with Apache Maven, it can be compiled and started with ''mvn compile''.
+Since the project is built with Apache Maven, it can be compiled and started with `mvn compile`.

 To start the Terminal, simply execute